Rat poison: hard-hitting facts about using it in your chicken coop.

 - Always, always use disposable gloves each and every time you handle poison - even if it's contained in a packet.
 Remember - it's lethal, and needs to be treated with respect.

-- Use a block of poison rather than the pellets - those can look too like pet kibble to a dog or cat, even though they are generally brightly coloured.
+- The best poison to use is a block of poison rather than the pellets.
+Pellets can scatter too easily, and look too like pet kibble to a dog or cat, even though they are generally brightly coloured.

-- Always use a good quality baiting station - never, never put rat poison down loose.
+- Always use a good quality bait station - never, never put rat poison down loose.
 You're putting your chickens, pets and children at risk if you do.

-This is one of my secure bait stations, placed on a ledge in the hay shed where I know rats run.
+This is one of my secure bait stations, placed in the outbuilding where I know rats run.

 - Make sure the opening is placed next to a wall or fence, somewhere